run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 === "Version 2.9 or later"
     If not already installed on your cluster, install the full `kube-prometheus-stack` through the [Prometheus community Operator](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack){target=_blank}.

     !!!
 Note
-        Due to a Prometheus bug described [here](https://github.com/prometheus-community/helm-charts/issues/2753){target=_blank} you may need to apply Prometheus CRDs before installing Prometheus.
+        * Due to a Prometheus bug described [here](https://github.com/prometheus-community/helm-charts/issues/2753){target=_blank} you may need to apply Prometheus CRDs before installing Prometheus.
+        * If you are running Kubernetes 1.21, you must install a Prometheus stack version of 45.23.0 or lower.
+Use the `--version` flag below.

     Then install the Prometheus stack by running: